lee-blake/CME-Commitment-to-Change/Documentation/Development.md

      - Type `dir` to check if the directory was successfully created.
      - Type `cd directory_name` to move into your new directory, and then `dir` again to view the directory contents.
    - You should see 3 folders, `Include`, `Lib`, and `Scripts`, as well as a `pyvenv.py` file. ![venv folder](<../Auxiliary Files/Images/checkvenvCreatedSucceessfully.png>)
+     - On Linux, the folders will normally be `bin`, `include`, and `lib`.

 3. Activate your virtual environment.

 - #### IMPORTANT:

   - You will need to activate your virtual environment BEFORE you run the project, EVERY TIME you run the project.
-  - While in your new project root directory, type `Scripts\activate.bat`
+  - While in your new project root directory, type `Scripts\Activate.bat`
+    - On Linux, you may instead need to type `source bin/activate` while in the directory that is parent to `bin`.
+This will be omitted from future steps.
   - You should now see something like `(Project_name)` before your project path in the command line.
 This means you are now in your active virtual environment.

     ![venv activated](<../Auxiliary Files/Images/ActivateBat.png>)